The latest from OrganizeUW: Fall 2020 semester preview, reflections on organizing, and more (Interview|KitchenerToday.com)

-Recently our campaign was featured in on KitchenerToday.com.
-Sara Marsh, a PhD student in Germanic & Slavic Studies, talked to reporter Ariel Deutschmann about why she joined the committee early on as a core organizer, what students have already achieved, why it's still worth campaigning even if she or other organizers may finish our studies at UW by the time a collective agreement (CA) is in place, and what it's been like organizing during a pandemic.
+Recently our campaign was featured on KitchenerToday.com.
+Sara Marsh, a PhD student in Germanic & Slavic Studies, talked to reporter Ariel Deutschmann about why she joined the committee early on as a core organizer, what it's been like organizing during a pandemic, what students have already achieved, and why she and the other organizers believe it's still worth campaigning even if we might be finished our studies at UW by the time a collective agreement (CA) is in place.

-Sara says she joined the committee because of positive experiences she had being part of a union, and because of frustrations with working conditions she wanted to fix.
-First while working in public administration before her MA, and then then as a sessional instructor at the University of Manitoba, where she was a member of CUPE local 3909.
-She also taught at the University of Alberta (un-unionized) and has noticed the differences in protections between unionized and non-unionized workplaces.
+Sara says she joined the committee with little hesitation because of frustrations she and others have long felt with working conditions at UW, which she wants to help fix.
+She had had positive experiences being in a union before, first while working in public administration before her MA, and then afterwards as a sessional instructor at UManitoba ( CUPE local 3909).
+She also taught at the University of Alberta (which is not unionized) and noticed the clear differences in protections between organized and unorganized workplaces.

 “I long thought we needed a union at Waterloo, but I didn't know how to go about it."

-She has also worked in various jobs where permanent employees were part of a union, but because she was a temporary or contract worker, she was not included.
+She has also worked in various jobs where the permanent employees were part of a union, but because she was a “temp” or on a contract, she was excluded.
 This is a common experience for young people today, as more and more workplaces become precarious.
-At least 40% of unemployed workers regularly don't qualify for Employment Insurance (sources: here, here, here), and increasingly even professionals may not benefit from the hard-won gains of a decade of labour movements, like weekends off, paid holidays, vacation time (that you can actually take, and not be tied to work by a digital device), overtime, sick pay, predictable income and work schedules, pensions, or a guaranteed minimum wage (unpaid internships or flat-rate contracts, anyone?).
+At least 40% of unemployed workers regularly don't qualify for Employment Insurance (sources: here, here, here), and increasingly even professionals may not benefit from the hard-won gains of many decades of labour movements, like weekends off, paid holidays, real vacation time you can actually take (without needing to answer emails), overtime, sick pay, predictable income and work schedules, pensions, and a guaranteed minimum wage (unpaid internships or flat-rate contracts, anyone?).

-Like many recent MA grads, Sara's first academic job was as a sessional instructor on a short-term contract, and she could see the common ground between grad student and instructor workplace issues.
-Precarious conditions are normalized during grad studies and then carried over to sessional instructors, as tenured jobs become ever scarcer it is now estimated that over 50% of undergraduate teaching is done by workers in precarious categories.
+Like many recent MA grads, Sara's first academic job was as a sessional instructor (also known as an adjunct lecturer) on a short-term contract.
+She sees clear common ground between workplace issues faced by both of these groups, as precarious conditions in academia are normalized during graduate studies and then carried over to sessional instructors.
+As tenured professorships have become ever scarcer despite rising enrollments, it is now estimated that over 50% of undergraduate teaching is done by workers in precarious categories.
 She believes solidarity among academic workers of all stripes is key to strengthening post-secondary education in Canada and pushing back against the neoliberalization of the academy.

 “I've had a really positive experience with unions…one of the reasons I got involved with this union is that I saw these issues over time and I was struggling at finding a way to make some of these things better."

-Sara also discusses how working to help her fellow students and workers gave her an immediate sense of purpose and connection during the early days of the pandemic, when everything was so stressful and uncertain.
-This is something she didn't expect, but which was of course very welcome!
-It brought her closer to her fellow students and helped reduce the isolation of lockdown isolation, as the grassroots group of students worked toward our goals to make UW a better workplace (and therefore, better place for learning) in the future, through taking concrete actions in the present.
+Sara also discusses how working to help her colleagues gave her an immediate sense of purpose and connection during the early days of the pandemic, when everything was so stressful and uncertain.
+This is something she didn't expect, but which of course came as a welcome surprise.
+It brought her closer to her fellow students and helped reduce the isolation of lockdown, as she became part of a grassroots group of students working toward an admirable, achievable, shared goal: making UW a better place to work work (and therefore, to learn) in the future, through concrete actions in the present.

 “It gave me something to do that wasn't my university work, to feel like, ‘Okay, I can actually make a difference for university students now.'"

-She knows too, that forming a union takes time and effort, and that she may be finished her time at UW when a CA gets signed and put into place.
-But she still feels it will be worth it.
+She knows too, that forming a union takes time and effort, and that she may be finished her degree at UW by the time a CA gets signed and put into place.
+But she feels it will still be worth it.

 “We want to be recognized as workers and want to be treated with respect.
 Once you have a collective agreement, it becomes more concrete… it's a way of equalizing that power."

-Not only will unionization lock in and solidify current working conditions (more on that below), it will also help ensure student workers are seen and respected for our key contributions, and allow us to finally experience the protections in place at almost every other university in Ontario (and Canada!).
+Not only will unionization lock in and solidify current working conditions (more on that below), it will also help ensure student and contract-based workers are seen and respected for our key contributions, and allow us to finally experience the protections in place at almost every other university in Ontario (and Canada).

 “I never felt any doubt from the start that this was the right thing for Waterloo, I really don't see any negatives to it. […] If U of T and Queens, and every other university has it, it really […] makes you see that it's not […] out of the ordinary for grad students to be protected while working."